swiss-art-research-net/docs.swissartresearch/docs/index.md

 Each available template is a collection of descriptors for a specific entity, and each descriptor is mapped to the CIDOC-CRM ontology.
 The aim is manifold: to provide reference implementations to be used by institutions and projects not familiar with CIDOC-CRM, to create usable guidelines to generate input interfaces for born-CRM semantic data and to guide mapping processes from extant sources into the CRM conformant reference model using tools such as 3M.

-The Reference Data Model are produced together with FORTH-ICS and describe these entities:
+The Semantic Reference Data Models are produced by the [Swiss Art Research Infrastructure (SARI)](https://swissartresearch.net) in collaboration with [George Bruseker](https://twitter.com/GBruseker) and [Nicola Carboni](https://twitter.com/wlpbloyd) and describe the following entities:

 + [Persons](et/persons.md)
 + [Artworks](et/artwork.md)